Next: Programming in M4sh, Up: Other Autoconf macros [Contents][Index]

 maintainer tool.
 See maintainer-mode for more information on when

-script is appropriate.
+the missing script is appropriate.

-Control the machinery for less verbose build output (see Automake Silent Rules).
+AM_SILENT_RULESControl the machinery for less verbose build output (see Automake Silent Rules).

-Add support for the Dmalloc package.
+AM_WITH_DMALLOCAdd support for the Dmalloc package.
 If

-the user runs configure
+the user runs configure with --with-dmalloc, then

-and add -ldmalloc to LIBS
+define WITH_DMALLOC and add -ldmalloc to LIBS.

 You should not use the next macro in new code, as it will be removed in some future Automake version, so you should consider updating your configure.ac to avoid problems in the future.

-From Automake 1.8 to 1.9.6 this macro used to define the output
+AM_PROG_MKDIR_PFrom Automake 1.8 to 1.9.6 this macro used to define the output

-to one of mkdir -p
+variable mkdir_p to one of mkdir -p, install-sh

 Nowadays Autoconf provides a similar functionality with

-(see Particular Programs),
+AC_PROG_MKDIR_P (see Particular Programs),

 however this defines

-instead.
+the output variable MKDIR_P instead.
 In case you are still

-macro in your configure.ac,
+using the AM_PROG_MKDIR_P macro in your configure.ac,

-or its provided variable $(mkdir_p)
+or its provided variable $(mkdir_p) in your Makefile.am,

 you are advised to switch ASAP to the more modern Autoconf-provided